mavryk-network/mavryk-protocol/docs/shell/the_big_picture.rst

    the ``register_error`` function that registers a pretty printer and an encoding for serialization.
    A :doc:`tutorial<../developer/error_monad>` is available for this library.
- - :package-api:`mavryk-rpc <mavkit-libs/Mavryk_rpc/index.html>` provides the basics of Tezos' RPC service mechanism.
+ - :package-api:`mavryk-rpc <mavkit-libs/Mavryk_rpc/index.html>` provides the basics of Mavryk' RPC service mechanism.
 It provides combinators for building service hierarchies à la Ocsigen/Eliom, registering, and calling services.
 This module is based on :opam:`resto`, that allows for automatic